WSUCptSCapstone-F23-S24/wsuag-arduinoapp/sprint-reports/sprint2_report.md

 # Sprint 2 Report 11/5/2023

 ## What's New (User Facing)
- * Reference Panel Detection Algorithm
+ * Reference Panel Detection Algorithm: Our image detection model has been significantly enhanced, resulting in improved accuracy and performance.
+Additionally, we've introduced reference panel analysis to provide users with valuable insights into image data.
- * Radiometric Correction
+ * Radiometric Correction: Development of scripts for obtaining constant color values, allowing for precise radiometric correction.
+We've also implemented image correction and normalization code, ensuring that image data is consistent and accurate, even in varying lighting conditions.

 ## Work Summary (Developer Facing)